g00glen00b/dimitri.codes/content/posts/2021-05-11-generating-social-cards-gatsby/index.md

 };
 ```

 **Be aware**, registering the font should happen before you create the canvas.
-That's why I'm putting this as the first line within the `onCreateNode()` function.
+That's why I'm putting this on one of the first lines within the `onCreateNode()` function.

 ### Adding images
 The final part is to add the website logo to the social card.
 From my experience, this only works with regular image types like png and jpegs.